Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

 We overcome this difficulty by considering an equivalent virtual communication graph of $n^2$ nodes that emulate the behavior of the $n$ nodes executing \cref{alg:ZeroSum-sgd}.
 In this construction, each original node $a\in\nodeset$ is replaced by $n$ virtual nodes $a_1, .., a_n\in \nodesetvirtual$ connected in a clique.
 Each virtual node $a_v$ is then connected to $v_a$ in the virtual communication graph if $a$ is connected to $v$.

 This emulated network makes it possible to track the privacy loss incurred by our algorithm, whose behavior can be interpreted as a sequence of linear matrix operations on the states of the virtual nodes.
 Because each virtual node replicates the state of its real node, the system's state is encoded in a matrix of dimension $n^2 \times\modelsize$, while message exchanges and state updates are captured by matrices of size $n^2\times n^2$ (since the virtual communication topology contains $n^2$ nodes).
-For simplicity, we focus in the following on the case $\modelsize=1$ to introduce the notations, but the approach generalizes seamlessly to higher dimensions. \ft{A small diagram showing how we go from real nodes to virtual nodes, showing the different noises and models, and possibly indicating the (matrix) notation used would help here I think.}

 In the remainder of this section, we present in more detail the entities we use to analyze the privacy loss of \cref{alg:ZeroSum-sgd} using virtualization.
-Virtual entities are decorated with the symbol~$\hat{}$~: if $A$ describes an object in the original ``real'' system, then $\hat{A}$ represents its counterpart in the virtual topology.
+Virtual entities are decorated with the symbol~$\hat{}$~: if $A$ describes an object in the original system, then $\hat{A}$ represents its counterpart in the virtual topology.
 We note $\nodesetvirtual = [\![1,n^2]\!]$ the set of virtual nodes, where the real node $i$ is represented by the virtual nodes ranging from $n(i-1)+1$ to $ni$. $\modelsvirtual{}{t}$ represents the stacking of virtual models at time $t$, \ie,